2025 AUCTION

 For the cheap seats, artists unite.

-HERSTORY Artists in Solidarity was a 501(c)3 nonprofit organization operating out of Oceanside, California from 2020-2025.
+HERSTORY Artists in Solidarity is a 501(c)3 nonprofit organization operating out of Oceanside, California since 2020.
 Three UC San Diego feminist theorists and visual artists started this collective because they feel strongly about the treatment of migrant families and have immigrant family histories.
-Marisa DeLuca has served as co-founder and President since its inception, raising over $40k and connecting thousands of people down for the cause.
+Marisa DeLuca has served as co-founder and President since its inception, raising over $30k for immigrant families and connecting thousands of creative people down for the cause.
 She continues to drive the mission forward.

-In the Summer of 2020, in response to the lack of arts-focused organizations supporting migrant families, Artists in Solidarity was formed as a nonprofit association between three women.
+In the Summer of 2020, in response to the lack of arts-focused organizations supporting migrant families, Artists in Solidarity was formed as a nonprofit association.
 The first auction was a success, prompting our association to incorporate.
 Our first auction hosted 133 artists, many emerging and having their own migration stories.
 We raised over $5300 and donated the funds to Raices Texas and Border Angels.

 Our second auction in August of 2021 hosted 88 artists and raised over $5200 to benefit Al Otro Lado and Minority Humanitarian Foundation.
 Our third annual Auction for Migrant Families in July 2022 hosted 89 artists and raised over $6800 to benefit Border Kindness and No More Deaths/No Mas Muertes.
 Our fourth annual Auction for Migrant Families in July 2023 hosted 123 artists and raised over $8300 to benefit Casa Del Migrante and Casa Lulu.
 Lulu herself texted us pictures of moms getting ultrasounds with the money we raised, together, all of us, as Artists in Solidarity.